bespokejs/bespoke/README.md

 ### DIY Presentation Micro-Framework

-Bespoke.js provides the class names to your slides, you provide the CSS.

-Less than 1KB minified and gzipped, no dependencies, harnessing the power of CSS transforms and transitions.
+Less than 1KB minified and gzipped, with no dependencies.

+Bespoke.js provides the foundation, then gets out of your way so you can focus on uniquely crafting your own personal deck style.

+Using keyboard and touch events, Bespoke.js adds classes to your slides, you provide the CSS transitions.

 ## Getting Started